wbnns/qcaster/README.md

 ## Description

-This application uses the Tweepy and Requests libraries to interact with the Twitter and Farcaster APIs, respectively.
+This application uses the Tweepy and Requests libraries to interact with the Twitter/X and Farcaster APIs, respectively.
 It also includes a simple Bootstrap frontend interface for managing scheduled tweets.

 ## Getting Started